ansys/actions/doc/source/index.rst

 .. note:: Adapting to a new version?

-   If you are adapting to a new version of the actions, please refer to the :ref:`migration_guide`.
+   If you are adapting to a new version of the actions, see the :ref:`migration_guide`.

-For more information on available actions and how to use them, see each card below:
+For more information on available actions and how to use them, see each of these cards:

 .. grid:: 1 1 2 2
     :gutter: 2